 This job announcement provides a general but not comprehensive list of the essential responsibilities and qualifications required.
 It does not represent a contract of employment.
 The ACLUF-GA reserves the right to change the description and/or posting without advance notice.

 The ACLU Foundation of Georgia is an equal opportunity / fair chance employer.
 We value a diverse workforce and an inclusive culture.
-The ACLUF-GA encourages applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, veteran status, or record of arrest or conviction.
-We encourage applicants with disabilities who may need accommodations in the application process to contact us at email@example.com.
+The ACLUF-GA encourages applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, veteran status or record of arrest or conviction.
+We encourage applicants with disabilities who may need accommodations in the application process to contact: email@example.com.